 - The reasons why the service user believes the decision to be wrong including any further or amended information.

-1.2 The review will be undertaken by a different assessing officer who will take into account any new information and review the assessment in line with the council's current Charging Policy and any published national guidance.
+1.2 The review will be undertaken by a different assessing officer who will take into account any new information and review the assessment in line with the council's current charging policy and any published national guidance.
 They will then issue a written decision as soon as practicable, but in any event within 28 days of the date that the request was received.
 The service user will also be sent a statement of their financial assessment including details of their income and expenditure as notified and incorporating any new or amended information.
-Where there is doubt regarding the stated expenditure or expenses appear higher than expected then the reviewing officer may request supporting evidence from the service user.
+Where there is doubt regarding the stated expenditure or expenses appear higher than expected then the reviewing officer may request supporting evidence from the service user or arrange a visit to complete the assessment.
 If the individual does not co-operate with the review process then the debt recovery process will commence.